6G

 Objectives

-Deliver impactful 6G insights and guidance from an operator’s perspective to provide timely support to the industry.
-Play a key role in preventing the fragmentation of global 6G standards and the broader ecosystem, ensuring affordable and consistent deployments.
+Deliver impactful 6G insights and guidance from an operator’s perspective to provide timely guidance to the industry.
+Play a key role in preventing the fragmentation of global 6G standards and the broader ecosystem, enabling affordable and consistent deployments.
 Identify a set of high-level business drivers, including aspects of social responsibility and mobile network operator (MNO) operational needs.

 Develop requirements with a strong focus on customer-centricity.
 Engage with various stakeholders, monitor external 6G developments, and facilitate timely bilateral exchanges with relevant external organizations.
 Identify and analyze relevant standards development organizations (SDOs) and industry bodies to maximize the impact of NGMN.